-Exemptions 2^3 and 3(C) of the DC FOIA relate to personal privacy.
+Exemptions 22 and 3(C) of the DC FOIA relate to personal privacy.
 Exemption 2 applies to "[i]nformation of a personal nature where the public disclosure thereof would constitute a clearly unwarranted invasion of personal privacy."
 Exemption 3(C) provides an exemption for disclosure for "[i]nvestigatory records compiled for law-enforcement purposes, ... to the extent that the production of such records would . . .
 Constitute an unwarranted invasion of personal privacy."
 While Exemption 2 requires that the invasion of privacy be "clearly unwarranted," the word "clearly" is omitted from Exemption 3(C).
 Thus, the standard for evaluating a potential invasion of privacy under Exemption 3(C) is broader than under Exemption 2.
 See United States Dep't of Justice v.
 Reporters Comm. for Freedom of Press, 489 U.S. 749, 756 (1989).

-Records pertaining to investigations conducted by the MPD are exempt from disclosure under Exemption 3(C) if the investigations focus on acts that could, if proven, result in civil or criminal sanctions.
+Records pertaining to investigations conducted by the MPD can be exempt from disclosure under Exemption 3(C) if the investigations focus on acts that could, if proven, result in civil or criminal sanctions.
 Rural Housing Alliance v.
 United States Dep't of Agriculture, 498 F.2d 73, 81 (D.C.
 Cir.
 1974).
 See also Rugiero v.
 United States Dep't of Justice, 257 F.3d 534, 550 (6th Cir.
 2001) (The exemption "applies not only to criminal enforcement actions, but to records compiled for civil enforcement purposes as well.").
-Since the records you seek relate to investigations that could result in civil or criminal sanctions, Exemption 3(C) applies to your request.
+Since the records you seek relate to an investigatory records that resulted in criminal sanctions, Exemption 3(C) applies to your request.

-Under the applicable case law, your argument that the videos at issue should be released in unredacted form because they were played in court is not persuasive.
+Under the applicable case law, your argument that the videos at issue should be released because the subject's "likeness has already been recorded in the news media" is not persuasive.
 Long v.
 United States DOJ, 450 F. Supp.
 2d 42, 68 (D.D.C.
 2006) ("the fact that some of the personal information contained in these records already has been made public in some form does not eliminate the privacy interest in avoiding further disclosure by the government.").
-As a result, the fact that the videos were played in an unredacted form in court is not dispositive of the privacy analysis here.
+As a result, the fact that the videos may have been played in court or that other footage of the subject may already exist in the public domain is not dispositive of the privacy interest analysis here.